srhopkins/example-project/README.md

 There are two jobs involved in this basic build pipeline.

 #### example-project
 This job initiates and saves the successful build of a docker container.
-This job can be reused in other dockerized projects that provide a Dockerfile with necessary steps to build and run and application or service.
+This job can be reused in other dockerized projects that provide a `Dockerfile` with necessary steps to build and run and application or service.
 Once a successful build is completed it calls the secondary parameterized job to deploy through each environment.

 #### example-project-deploy
-This job may be run manually so that you can provide image tags to manually launch should there be an exception process such as a hotfix not processed through the build job (highly discouraged).
+This job may be run manually so that you can provide image tags to manually launch should there be an exception process such as a hotfix not processed through the build job (highly discouraged) or a rollback discovered later than expected.
 It is primarily intended to be called by the build and deploy orchestration job `example-project`.

-The `vgs-guest` user account has build permissions in the jenkins account so you can watch the pipeline in action by initiating a build.
+The `vgs-guest` user account has build permissions in the jenkins account; you can watch the pipeline in action by initiating a `example-project` build.

-You can use the following container scope weave view to watch new containers spin up/down along with ingress controller switch overs [weave-containers](https://scope.steven.hopkins.rocks/#!/state/{"topologyId":"containers"}).

 ![STG Gate](build.png "STG Gate")

 ![STG Gate](build-with-params.png "STG Gate")

+You can use the container weave scope view to watch new containers spin up/down along with ingress controller switch overs [weave-containers](https://scope.steven.hopkins.rocks/#!/state/{"topologyId":"containers"}).

+The dployment will progress through to `Gate to STG` as long as no errors occur.
+At which point you can take your time to review things (7 days) and once you are satisfied with the integration deployment you can hover over the blue progress in the `Gate to STG` box resulting in a popup allowing you to `Proceed` or `Abort` the stage deployment.
+Another gate will be present prior to the production deployment.

 ![STG Gate](stg-gate.png "STG Gate")

+## Enhancements

+### Canary Deployment
+This deployment process uses standard kubernetes rollout.
+A canary deployment is a method by which you keep both version running with a limited audience routing to the new code until you give everything the all clear and rollout the code to the rest of the environment.
+It can help prevent a service interuption and hopefully the need for a `rollout undo`.
+[Spinnaker.io](https://www.spinnaker.io) from Netflix offers an interesting product that actually handles complete blue/green deployments with some nice built-in Jenkins features.

+### Jenkins
+Jenkins could benefit from some additional notifications integrations like Slack and PagerDuty

+### Configuration and Secrets
+Hashicorp Consul and Vault should be setup for configuration, secrets and service discovery,

+### Environment
+Visibility, monitoring and alerting are powerful tools for catching issues early and identifying tipping points.
+The environment would benefit from some or all of the following.

+ * PagerDuty
+ * Graylog or EFK (Elasticsearch, Fluentd, Kibana)
+ * Influxdb
+ * Prometheus
+ * Grafana

+### Hardening
+As a primarily AWS infrastructure I would suggest investing in Oracle CASB, Evident.io or some other like service to establish audit policies and best practices for AWS setup and confirguraition.